 A dinner date can raise similar issues, so settle upon a restaurant together.
 This way, you can be sure that you can get home easily, that the cuisine is something you enjoy, and that you’ll feel comfortable and attractively dressed in the setting.

-Try to pin down plans a few before the date to give you time to play with various outfit ideas.
+Try to make plans a few days beforehand so you have time to try on various outfits.
 If you’ve figured out what to wear, you’ll be more relaxed and not racing around, tearing through your wardrobe at the last minute.

 2. Take food and drinks into consideration

 Many first dates involve sharing a meal, which is a lovely way to get to know someone.
 Food is a universal language.
-Plus, eating opposite one another allows direct eye contact, and time to look down at your plate and avoid awkwardness.
+And, eating opposite one another allows for direct eye contact, with time to look down at your plate and avoid any awkwardness.

-For this reason, you might want to consider darker colours, at least on your upper half.
+For this reason, you might like to consider darker colours, at least on your upper half.
 This doesn’t need to be black, which many people find looks harsh against the skin.
-Why not try navy, forest green, or a pattern to help to disguise any splatters?
+Why not try navy, forest green, or a pattern to help disguise any splatters?

 3. Avoid the temptation to buy a brand-new outfit

-Most of us have done it – gone shopping for clothes for an occasion, such as a wedding, special birthday, or work Christmas party.
-As fun as it is to buy something new, it might not be the best idea when you’re going out on a first date.
+Most of us have shopped for clothes for an occasion such as a wedding, birthday, or work Christmas party.
+As fun as it is to buy something new, it might not be the best idea when you’re going on a first date.

 The reason?
-This is a time when it’s important for you to feel confident and comfortable, and sometimes that confidence and comfort are best gained from outfits you’ve worn before (and have had people compliment you on!).
+This is a time to feel confident and comfortable, and sometimes that confidence and comfort are best gained from outfits you’ve worn before (and have had people compliment you on).

 That said, it’s always nice to treat yourself, especially when you’re nervous, so why not splash out on just one or two things to put that extra spring in your step?
-It could be a refresh of an existing item, such as a dazzlingly new white T-shirt from a quality brand like Muji.
+It could be refreshing an existing item, such as a dazzlingly new white T-shirt from a quality brand like MUJI.

-Alternatively, you might like to invest in a knock-out accessory, such as a stylish scarf or statement bag, to elevate your look.
+Alternatively, consider investing in a knock-out accessory, such as a stylish scarf or statement bag, to elevate your look.
 Osprey has a fantastic and relatively affordable range of bags to choose from.

 4. Remember that classic is always a good idea

-Some wardrobe staples work well in just about any setting.
-Well-cut denim jeans are something that can be worn time and again, and dressed up or down.
+Some wardrobe staples work in almost any setting.
+Well-cut jeans can be worn time and again, and dressed up or down.

-Paired with a crisp white collared shirt, like this Levi’s example, or a luxurious cashmere or merino wool jumper, jeans can look positively elegant, particularly if you choose a stylish pair of shoes, such as ballet flats.
-Another idea is trainers with some kind of design detail, such as the leopard print stripe seen on these from AND/OR.
+Paired with a crisp white-collared shirt, like this Levi’s example, or a luxurious cashmere or merino wool jumper, jeans can look elegant, particularly if you choose a stylish pair of shoes, such as ballet flats.
+Another idea is trainers with some kind of design detail, such as the leopard-print stripe seen on these from AND/OR.

-In fact, this is an outfit perfectly suited to everything from a quick coffee to a casual dinner.
+This outfit is perfectly suited to everything from a quick coffee to a casual dinner.
 If you dress the look up with statement jewellery and beautifully manicured nails, you’ll be ready for just about anything.

 The same goes if your date is a little less informal.
 If you’re headed to a fancy restaurant, a classic look will serve you well – you could trade your denim jeans for tailored black trousers and, if you’re comfortable walking in them, add a pair of heels.

 A white shirt will still look elegant in this setting, but many people worry about looking like they work there.
-Fabric can make a world of difference, so you might like to choose a top with a satiny, silky sheen, no matter what the colour.
+Fabric can make a big difference, so you might like to choose a top with a satiny, silky sheen, no matter the colour.

-Another go-to is the classic black dress.
+Another classic is a black dress.
 If you have this capsule item in your wardrobe, it’s bound to serve you well on an upmarket first date.
-This midi dress from Boden is utterly timeless.
+This midi dress from Nobody’s Child is utterly timeless.

 5. Embrace colour

-Above, we’ve spoken primarily about black, white, and denim, but don’t be afraid to wear colour on a first date – brights can boost not only your mood but the mood of those around you.
-They can also help to make you feel more confident and energised – all of which bodes well for a first date.
+Above, we’ve spoken primarily about black, white, and denim, but don’t be afraid to wear colour on a first date – brights can boost your mood and that of those around you.
+They can also help you be more confident and energised, all of which bodes well for a first date.

 If you have a favourite colour, wearing it will likely make you feel good.
-Though, if you’re unsure what colours suit you, try holding various shades up to your face and seeing what their effect on your complexion is.
+Though if you’re unsure what colours suit you, try holding various shades up to your face to see their effect on your complexion.
 Do they make you look washed out or vibrant?

-You can also do tests with an app such as Colorwise to get a better idea of what colours work well with your skin tone.
-Many consultants offer the service for a fee, as well.
+You can also take tests with an app such as Colorwise to get a better idea of which colours work well with your skin tone.
+Many consultants offer the service for a fee, too.

-However, try not to be discouraged if it turns out that your favourite colour isn’t one that suits you best – as you can still incorporate it into a different part of your outfit, a little further away from your face.
+However, try not to be discouraged if it turns out that your favourite colour doesn’t suit you best, as you can still incorporate it into a different part of your outfit, a little further away from your face.
 If you like what you’re wearing, you’ll appear more relaxed and happy, which is far more important than what colour ‘rules’ decree!

 For more tips, check out our article on how to dress with colour and confidence.